Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 And then there's of course YouTube with a plethora of balloon decorating videos and tutorials.
 Some are really good; others not so much.
 These are my favorite channels...

-Finally, check out the events calendar at BalloonHQ.com to find balloon decorating classes in your area.
+Finally, check out the Qualatex events calendar to find balloon decorating classes in your area and online.